 - A. Applicability.
 The following regulations shall apply to any nonconforming use or structure, including: - 1.
 Nonconforming uses of open land. - 2.
 Nonconforming use of buildings designed for a conforming use. - 3.
-Nonconforming use of buildings specifically designed for the type of use which occupies them but not suitable for a conforming use. - 4.
-Buildings designed and used for a conforming use but not in conformance with area and bulk, parking, loading, or landscaping requirements. - 5.
-Nonconforming structures, such as fences and signs.
+Nonconforming use of buildings specifically designed for the type of use which occupies them but not suitable for a conforming use. - Buildings designed and used for a conforming use but not in conformance with area and bulk, parking, loading, or landscaping requirements. - 5.
+Nonconforming buildings and structures, including accessory structures. - 6.
+Nonconforming single-family dwellings shall not be subject to regulation under this Section, but rather shall be subject to the requirements of Section 12.6. - Nonconforming signs shall not be subject to regulation under this Section, but rather shall be subject to the requirements of Section 11.14.